playgen/SUGAR-SocialGamification/doc/features/skill.md

 Such a skill is globally defined with a game-specific criteria.
 The criteria checks the [GameData](gameData.md) table for occurrences that serve as evidence of that skill's demonstration.

+# Note
+Both Skills and [Achievements](achievement.md) build on "Evaluations" which may contain a multitude of "EvaluationCriteria", specifiying the conditions that need to be satisfied for this specific Evaluation to be considered complete.

 ## Features
 * Get all skills
 * Get all skills that match a name/id